DESIGN OF EXPERIMENT TRAINING COURSES | DOE

 Design of Experiments, in general, is a useful method for solving problems, optimizing, designing products, and manufacturing and engineering.
-Design of Experiments is applied for root cause quality analysis, developing optimized and robust designs, and producing analytical and mathematical models to forecast the system behavior.
+Design of Experiments is applied for root cause quality analysis, developing optimized and robust designs, and producing analytical and mathematical models to forecast the system behaviour.

 - Learn how to use designed experiments to achieve breakthrough improvements in process efficiency and quality.

-- Understand the fundamentals and advantages of Robust DoE.
+- Understand the fundamentals and advantages of Robust DOE.

-- Learn how to conduct DoE analysis in the popular statistical analysis program, Minitab.
+- Learn how to conduct DOE analysis in the popular statistical analysis program, Minitab.

 - Understand how to design and problem-solving teams can apply DOE results to make wise decisions.